FAQ

 How can I cancel my subscription to One-Minute Astronomer?

-Simply send an email to unsubscribe@oneminuteastronomer.com
+Simply send an email to unsubscribe@oneminuteastronomer.com and I’ll remove you from the mailing list.

 Can I link to One-Minute Astronomer from my website?